-- Free Shipping $75+! - See Details.
+- 20% OFF & Free Shipping $75+! - See Details.

-- Free Shipping on $75+! - See Details.
+- 20% OFF Ribbon & Free Shipping on $75+! - See Details.

-- Free Shipping when spending $75! - See Details -
+- 20% OFF Ribbon & Free Shipping on $75+! - See Details -

 A Division of Horn Textile, Inc. • Order Online or Call Toll-Free 1-866-827-6431

-The History Behind the Ribbon
+Read About The History Behind The Ribbon

 My father worked here, my father's father worked here, and my grandfather's father is where our legacy really began.